Some marine life favorites & how to identify them

 Commonly sighted turtles in the area are Hawksbill turtles and Green turtles - easily distinguishable once you have some tricks.

-The easiest way to differentiate between the Hawksbill and Green turtle is to look closely at the mouth.
+The easiest way to differentiate between the Hawksbill and Green turtles is to look closely at their mouths.
 Hawksbill turtles have a beak-like mouth, with the upper jaw extending further than the lower jaw.
-As you an see from the pictures above this is not the case with the Green turtle, who have a closed mouth and a smaller, rounder head.
+As you can see from the pictures above, this is not the case with the Green turtle, who have a closed mouth and a smaller, rounder head.

-Don't forget to leave a comment with your favourite!
+Don't forget to leave a comment with your favorite!

 For more marine life photos and up-to-date Manta info, please follow us on Instagram - @mantadiverscancun